-Adjunct Senior Fellow, Military, Veterans, and Society Program
+Former Adjunct Senior Fellow, Military, Veterans, and Society Program

-Wendy R. Anderson is an Adjunct Senior Fellow of the Military, Veterans, and Society Program at the Center for a New American Security (CNAS).
+Wendy R. Anderson is a former Adjunct Senior Fellow of the Military, Veterans, and Society Program at the Center for a New American Security (CNAS).
 She is also the Managing Director of Military and National Security Initiatives at Strong Eagle Media, a Los Angeles-based media company committed to producing films chronicling the stories of U.S. troops who have served in the wars in Iraq and Afghanistan.

 In March 2015, Ms. Anderson left government after 11 years of service.
 Most recently, Anderson served as Chief of Staff to Penny Pritzker, U.S. Secretary of Commerce.
 From 2010 to 2014, she held various senior positions in the U.S. Department of Defense – as Deputy Chief of Staff to Secretary of Defense Chuck Hagel and as Chief of Staff and Special Assistant to Ashton B. Carter, during his tenure as Deputy Secretary of Defense and Under Secretary of Defense for Acquisition, Technology, and Logistics.

 While at the Department, Ms. Anderson was twice awarded the Department of Defense Medal for Distinguished Public Service, the Department’s highest civilian service award, presented by Secretaries of Defense Leon Panetta and Chuck Hagel.
 She was also awarded the Joint Meritorious Unit Award for her service in the Office of the Secretary of Defense.
 In July 2014, National Journal described Anderson as one of the “25 Women Who Shape National Policy.”